HearyShen/IPMailAlert/README.md

 ### 3.3  Run

 For Windows users, it is recommended to use Windows Task Scheduler to set a scheduled task to run this program.

+**Note: when editing the operation in Task Scheduler, set the Start-in as the directory path of the executable or script.**

 You should receive an email like this when the IP address of your host changes:

 ![Mail Example of IPMailAlert](./imgs/mail_example.png)

+## 4  License

+MIT License